-The Bob Jannsen Field (softball) and Baggett Stadium (baseball) for athletics were built in 2001as part of the larger Sports Complex north of Brizzolara Creek.
-The recreational playing fields are artificial turf, which will require repair or replacement in the foreseeable future.
+The Bob Jannsen Field (softball) and Baggett Stadium (baseball) for athletics were built in 2001 as part of the larger Sports Complex north of Brizzolara Creek.
+The recreational soccer fields are artificial turf, which will require repair or replacement in the foreseeable future.